What is Oracle Cloud Infrastructure File Storage?

 Can I limit access to my file systems?

-Yes, you can use NFS export options on export paths for achieving that.
+You can use NFS export options on export paths to limit access.
 Export paths are specified when a file system is associated with a mount target.
 The export path uniquely identifies the file system within the mount target, letting you associate up to 100 file systems behind a single mount target.
 The export path is appended to the mount target IP address, and used to mount (logically attach) to the file system.
 The export path exists solely as a way to distinguish one file system from another within a single mount target.
-For more information, visit Paths in File Systems.
+For more information, see Paths in File Systems.

 Access and Security